kaotisk-hund/torrent-bot/README.md

 It's a bot!
 Just a bot!

 ## Small description
-This is an IRC bot for adding torrents' infoHashes to whitelist from a command !addtorrent.
+This is an IRC bot for adding torrents' infoHashes to opentracker's whitelist from any IRC channel you want to plant your bot.

 ## Clone
 ```bash